jst-seminar-rostlab-tum/genomics.ai/README.md

 The visualisation of annotation results is realised using a UMAP.

-Process of visualisation:
+# Visualization Process
 1. Upload single-cell annotation data for visualisation
 2. Process data using ML model on backend
 3. Send csv file for visualisation to use
 4. visualisation of annotation is generated using D3.js

-Main features currently implemented:
+# Main features currently implemented
 - Create profile using email, (currently restricted to academic emails)
 - Multipart file upload in chunks (necessary for larger files)
 - Create multiple visualisation projects